-Here are some ideas for your journal:-
+Here are 5 top tips for your journal:-

 • write down your prayer requests for your loved ones, friends and neighbours.